GeorgeLiu59/ChemForChloe/README.md

 # Chem for Chloe - AI Chemistry Assistant

-A modern web application that helps Chloe and other students with chemistry by providing AI-powered molecular drawing, reaction mechanism visualization, and interactive chemistry assistance.
+A modern web application that helps students with chemistry by providing AI-powered molecular drawing, reaction mechanism visualization, and interactive chemistry assistance.

 ## 🧪 Features